Russia: Culture

 Russian culture reflects a long, gradual, and complex amalgamation of various elements that coincided with centuries of development, expansion, and interaction with different peoples, artistic movements, and cultures.
 Russia has heavily influenced classical music, ballet, theatre, mathematics, sport, painting, and cinema.
 Russian writers and philosophers have played an important role in the development of European literature and thought.
-Russia has also made pioneering contributions to science, technology, and space exploration.
+Russia also made pioneering contributions to science, technology, and space exploration.

 Russia is home to 32 UNESCO World Heritage Sites, 21 of which are cultural, while 31 lie on the tentative list.
 The large global Russian diaspora has also played a major role in spreading Russian culture throughout the world.
 Russia's national symbol, the double-headed eagle, dates back to the Tsardom period and is featured in its coat of arms and heraldry.
 The Russian Bear and Mother Russia are often used as national personifications of the country.
 Matryoshka dolls are a cultural icon of Russia.